nielsvoss/hexmanager/README.md

 Why would you store spells in Google Docs?
 I don't know, but you can do it if you want.
 Other good options for storing spells include GitHub (which currently requires you to use the `raw.githubusercontent.com` links.
-This may change in the future.)
+This may change in the future).

 In any case, get the link to your Spell Index file, and create or edit the `hexmanager/config.txt` file so that it contains: